There may be defective products in your home and you might not even know about it.

 TIME recently released the most dangerous products that you may have in your home.
 These products include the Bumbo Baby Seats, the Lasko Box Fans, the Maytag Dishwashers, the Maclaren Strollers (before-2010), the Magnetix Building Sets, all Shades and Blinds from Roman, portable fuel from Gel Fuel, Toy Dart Guns from Family Dollar Store, various Drop-Side Cribs and LG Dehumidifiers.

-If you or someone you love has been injured by a defective product in Bangor or Portland, contact Peter Thompson & Associates to set up a free consultation to discuss the details surrounding your case.
+If you or someone you love has been injured by a defective product in Bangor or Portland, contact Peter Thompson & Associates to set up a consultation to discuss the details surrounding your case.
 Call 1-800-917-1784.

 More Blog Entries: